Source: Courtesy of Wikimedia Commons

 On 21 Aug.
 1932, as the Empress of Britain was sailing down the St Lawrence with exhausted British delegates aboard, Bennett was on his way to a restored 18th-century seigneurial house at Mascouche, Que.
 It was owned by Hazel Beatrice Colville of Montreal, the twice-widowed daughter of Sir Albert Edward Kemp*, an old colleague of Bennett’s from the 1921 cabinet.
 Hazel, attractive, intelligent, and wealthy, was 43 years old, and her romance with R. B. had begun in April.
 Bennett went to Mascouche that summer whenever he could.
 Perhaps it was this intimacy that J. H. Thomas meant when he described Bennett’s private life as “very disreputable.”

-Bennett's relations with women have a strange history.
+Bennett’s relations with women have a strange history.
 He liked them, they liked him; he was tall, well-made, and rich.
 Why had he not married?
 The problem, according to one contemporary account, was phimosis, a tight foreskin that could be very painful at erection.
-That may well have been corrected by surgery during one of R. B.'s visits to London in 1905 or 1910.
-A more intractable difficulty seems to have developed by 1914, and may be the reason Canadian army doctors rejected him: Peyronie's disease, a fibrous thickening of the penile shaft creating a distinct bend and at erection discomfort.
+That may well have been corrected by surgery during one of R. B.’s visits to London in 1905 or 1910.
+A more intractable difficulty seems to have developed by 1914: Peyronie’s disease, a fibrous thickening of the penile shaft creating a distinct bend and at erection discomfort.
 It is a rare chronic condition of middle age and is sometimes related to incipient diabetes.
-What the effect of this was on Bennett's affair with Hazel is guesswork.
-Certain it is that R. B. at age 62 was overwhelmed by the affair - "I miss you beyond all words & I am lonesome beyond cure without your presence," he wrote.
+What the effect of this was on Bennett’s affair with Hazel is guesswork.
+Certain it is that R. B. at age 62 was overwhelmed by the affair – “I miss you beyond all words & I am lonesome beyond cure without your presence,” he wrote.
 Then by 1933, certainly by 1934, it was over, ended by Hazel.
 She liked her life as a society woman, not least bridge, cocktails, cigarettes; Bennett disliked all three.
 There seemed to be lots of men; she did not need an exigent husband, however in love he might be.

 Hazel may have been one reason why Bennett lacked time to prepare for the 1932 conference, but the House of Commons was another.
 The most urgent question there was radio.
 Canada was being inundated with American programs, hence American values.
 In December 1928 the King government had appointed a bipartisan royal commission, under chairman Sir John Aird*, to inquire into radio broadcasting.
 Its report the following September was a model of concision and decision.
 The text was nine pages.
 Radio, it maintained, had to be Canadian, English and French, but Canadian.
 Existing radio offered too much entertainment and not enough education.
 To these conclusions the leaders in the commons all subscribed, King, Bennett, and James Shaver Woodsworth, who headed the Labour group.
 The problem was how to put them into effect.
 Where lay the constitutional authority to regulate radio?
 Quebec claimed it fell within provincial jurisdiction.
 King had shied away from the question; Bennett acted as soon as he returned from London in December 1930.
 A reference was made to the Supreme Court of Canada and on 30 June 1931 it decided for the federal government.
 Quebec appealed to the Judicial Committee of the Privy Council, supported by Ontario.
 Judgement was given in London on 9 Feb.
 1932 in favour of Ottawa.